marktron/shades-chrome/README.md

 ## How it works

 When you click the Shades button in your toolbar, the extension scans the page and transforms the text, background, and border colors for every element into corresponding dark versions.
-Unlike every other dark mode extension I’ve used, Shades tries to maintain the site’s design aesthetic and visual hierarchies as much as possible.
+Unlike every other dark mode extension I’ve used, Shades maintains the site’s design aesthetic and visual hierarchies as much as possible.
 It tries to get as close as possible to what a real designer would choose if they were adding a dark mode to their site.

 ## Shortcomings / To do